dtolia/Kumaoni-Language/TroublingDilemma.md

 ---

-## The Case for खसपर्जिया
+## The Case of Almora City Dialect
-Almora city was the capital of Kumaon during the medieval era.
+Almora city was the capital of Kumaon during the late medieval era.
 Thus, people from various regions migrated there for better prospects and administrative work.

+It is a generally accepted that Almora city dialect is खसपर्जिया, but that isn't true.
+Almora city lies in the Baramandal province and the dialect of this entire region is labelled खसपर्जिया.
+But since Almora city was settled by people from all across Kumaon and country, the city dialect drew influence from Sanskrit, Kannauji, and Awadhi alongside the various Kumaoni dialects.
+Thus becoming an ideal candidate for Standardized Kumaoni.

-This made the Kumaoni dialect of Almora city (खसपर्जिया) popular in the Kingdom.
-But post-2000, with the formation of the hill state of Uttarakhand, people started migrating to the भाभर cities of Ramnagar, Haldwani, and Tanakpur. खसपर्जिया dialect didn’t hold prominence here.
+But post-2000, with the formation of the hill state of Uttarakhand, people started migrating to the भाभर cities of Ramnagar, Haldwani, and Tanakpur.
+Almora city dialect didn’t hold prominence here.
 Hence, people reverted to their regional dialects.
 Kumaoni became a language that people only used with family members.
 Eventually, some families stopped teaching the language to their children out of fear that it may negatively affect their Hindi/English accent and hinder professional growth.

-These are some of the prime reasons why खसपर्जिया couldn’t be used as the standard dialect for Kumaoni.
+And therefore, a promising dialect lost relevance among its people.

 ---